Skip to Content

 How Does Divorce Mediation Work?

-The largest advantage of divorce mediation is how quickly the process be expedited in comparison to traditional divorce litigation.
+The largest advantage of divorce mediation is how quickly the process can be expedited in comparison to traditional divorce litigation.
 Some couples worry, “How can I possibly go through mediation when I no longer get along with my spouse?”
 The role of a mediator is to assist couples with the issues that cause tension and mitigate some of the heavy emotions that they may be experiencing.
 Eventually, couples in mediation find a way to work things through peacefully with their mediator’s assistance.

 How Much Does Mediation Cost?